ozyo/stb_proteinart/analysis/domain-twist/README.md

 Output Format: Tab seperated file with 6 column: Frame (Time), average angle over 5 subunits, indivudual angles for each chain.

+Example:
+Within the directory where twist.sh script is located run

+``bash twist.sh /path/to/stb_proteinart/examples/GluCl.pdb /path/to/stb_proteinart/examples/GluCl_md4.xtc twist.dat resid_211_339 resid_1_210``

+The output you will get contains a reduced version of the data presented in artcile `Yoluk et al. (2015)<http://pubs.acs.org/doi/abs/10.1021/acschemneuro.5b00111>`_.

 **KNOWN ISSUES**

 - Trajectory and pdb files should be aligned so that the z component of the principal axes is parallel to the pore.